TheJacksonLaboratory/isopretGO/README.md

 ## Note to Macintosh users

-Isopret requires Java 17 and makes use of `JavaFX <https://openjfx.io/>`_ to implement the graphical user interface (GUI).
-We have noticed that JavaFX GUI apps including isopret have crashed on Macintosh laptops with the new ARM M1 chip when using Oracles SDK (version 17.0.2).
-We have used `Azul Zulu <https://www.azul.com/downloads/?package=jdk>`_ JDKs on M1 Macintoshes and could run Isopret and other JavaFX apps without problems.
+Isopret requires Java 17 and makes use of [JavaFX](https://openjfx.io/) to implement the graphical user interface (GUI).
+We have noticed that JavaFX GUI apps including isopret have crashed on Macintosh laptops with the new ARM M1 chip when using Oracle's SDK (version 17.0.2).
+We have used [Azul Zulu](https://www.azul.com/downloads/?package=jdk) JDKs on M1 Macintoshes and could run Isopret and other JavaFX apps without problems.